wombleton/gitlaw-nz/acts/M/Maori Community Development Act 1962.md

 ##### 42 Penalties

-*   Every person who commits an offence against this Act for which no penalty is specifically provided shall be liable on summary conviction to a fine not exceeding 20 pounds.
+*   Every person who commits an offence against this Act for which no penalty is specifically provided shall be liable on conviction to a fine not exceeding 20 pounds.

+    Section 42: amended, on 1 July 2013, by [section 413][82] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 43 Regulations